 When winter hits Europe and tourists start scouring the globe for sunshine, Antalya, Turkey, is criminally overlooked as an alternative sunshine destination.
 Imagine it’s 70 degrees and sunny.
 You can see boats floating out in the turquoise-blue Mediterranean Sea.
 On land, locals and tourists stroll a palm tree-lined beach promenade by the beautiful seaside.
 This is November in Antalya, Turkey.
 While chill can still hit in the evening, with an average of 300 days of sunshine per year, there are more beautiful days in Turkey’s moderate Mediterranean climate than bad ones.

 Expats living in Turkey know that winter is still an ideal time to visit Turkey’s southern region.
 Not only are you avoiding the summer crowds and incendiary heat, but staying in the offseason makes what is already one of the cheapest tourist destinations in the world even more wallet-friendly.
 How cheap is cheap?
-Like a large one-bedroom apartment in the center of Antalya’s historic city center can be found for $10 per day.
+A large one-bedroom apartment in the center of Antalya’s historic city center can be found for $10 per day.